Contributing to AzuraCast

-# Join AzuraCast Communities
+# Join AzuraCast on Discord

 This is the fastest and easiest way to get in touch with us.

 As a courtesy to our developers, we ask that you please don't e-mail them directly with any questions.
-Many questions can be answered by the community or by other developers, so by posting them to GitHub or on Slack, everyone can respond and your issue will likely be resolved faster.
+Many questions can be answered by the community or by other developers, so by posting them to GitHub or on Discord, everyone can respond and your issue will likely be resolved faster.

 # Follow us on social media!